transport-data/portal/docs/dashboard/my-organizations/README.md

 On the left side of the screen, users can filter datasets by status:

 - **Public Datasets**: Visible to everyone.
+- **Private Datasets**: Restricted from public access.
+Visible for organization members.
 - **Draft Datasets**: Not yet published.

 Users can also filter by contributors, showing only datasets created or edited by the selected contributor.